Strobesstrobes

 • ✓List SPNs and AS-REP-roastable accounts

-• ✓Run Certipy find to inventory certificate templates and the CA
+• ✓Run Certipy find -vulnerable to inventory abusable templates

 Credential access

-• ✓Kerberoast SPN accounts with Rubeus or GetUserSPNs.py, crack mode 13100
+• ✓Kerberoast SPN accounts with GetUserSPNs.py, crack mode 13100

 • ✓AS-REP roast pre-auth-disabled accounts (mode 18200)